Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

   - MAC address randomization has been added.
 - Bluetooth Transport Discovery Service (TDS)
   - An application scenario of enabling Wi-Fi Aware using Bluetooth Transport Discovery Service specification has been introduced.
-  - Devices, which want to communicate via Wi-Fi Aware technology, do not need to keep their Wi-Fi Aware interfaces to be activated always.
-Bluetooth TDS provides a feature of discovery available communication technologies between devices.
+  - Devices which can communicate using Wi-Fi Aware technology, do not need to keep their Wi-Fi Aware interfaces to be activated always.
+Bluetooth TDS provides a feature of the discovery of available communication technologies between devices.
 - Vine
   - Secure simple service discovery and communication framework, a.k.a.
 Vine has been added.
   - Applications in the same LAN can discover others in a simple way.